 The office of the Health Services Department is located at the Northampton High School, 380 Elm Street, Northampton, MA 01060.

-The Director of Health Services, Health Education, and Safety is Karen Jarvis-Vance, MSN, RN, NCSN.
-Ms. Jarvis-Vance is available year round to answer questions regarding all school health services, school health regulations, communicable diseases, immunization requirements, health education and school safety issues.
+The Director of Health, Safety & Equity Programs is Karen Jarvis-Vance, MSN, RN, NCSN.
+Ms. Jarvis-Vance is available year round to answer questions regarding all school health services, school health regulations, communicable diseases, immunization requirements and school safety issues.

 Karen Jarvis-Vance, (413) 587-1364 email@example.com

 The mission of the health services department of the Northampton Public Schools is to promote and protect the physical and emotional health of students and staff.
 The Health Services Department, through the School Nurses, provides comprehensive health programs that advance the well-being, academic success, and life-long achievement of all students.